enriquepablo/modus_ponens/README.md

 ## Introduction

-modus_ponens helps dealing with data.
-It allows querying, analysing and massaging datasets at whatever level of structural detail that may be needed, efficiently.
-Whatever the structure of the data.
+modus_ponens provides forward chaining inference engines that deal with facts whose syntax is prescribed by the user of the library.

-The essence of modus_ponens is that you describe how your data is structured, via a Parsing Expression Grammar (PEG), and then modus_ponens provides an inference engine that deals with knowledge bases made up of sentences and rules compliant with the provided PEG.
+The essence of modus_ponens is that the user describes how her data is structured via a Parsing Expression Grammar (PEG), and then modus_ponens provides an inference engine that deals with knowledge bases made up of facts and rules compliant with the provided PEG.

 We might approach modus_ponens from 3 different traditional, established perspectives: